 The Admissions Office is open over the summer!
 To learn more about PCA, schedule a virtual or in-person tour, or ask questions about the application process, email firstname.lastname@example.org or call 603-742-3617 ext.
 121. The Admissions Office is open from 8 AM – 3 PM Monday through Friday.
 You may also learn more about PCA by browsing our website.

 Lower School families may contact Sue McKenney at the Lower School Office with questions.

 Upper School families may contact Kim Cummings at the Upper School Office with questions.

 To contact the Head of School Office, please contact Shirley Tuten.

-Compassionate Community was a theme for PCA during the 2019-2020 school year, and that was no accident!
+Compassionate Community was a theme for PCA during this past school year, and that was no accident!
 While social distancing meant we were not physically coming together as a community, there were many ways that we continued to build community from afar.
-Now that we’re in the summer months, we encourage you to continue interacting as part of our community.
+Now that we’re together again, both in person and virtually, we encourage you to continue interacting as part of our community.
 First, if you haven’t already, be sure to join the PCA Community Facebook Group to interact with other members of the PCA family.
 Second, check the Better Together Blog for posts from members of our community, which may include resources, advice, or reflections meant to encourage and support the PCA family.
 Third, follow us on Facebook and Instagram to stay up to date with information from PCA!

 Interested in Becoming a Part of the PCA Community?

-Approach the fall with confidence that your child will participate in engaging and effective on-campus learning this fall at Portsmouth Christian Academy.
-We are accepting applications now for students who wish to enroll in time for the start of the 2020-2021 school year.
+Approach the school year with confidence that your child will participate in engaging and effective learning at Portsmouth Christian Academy.
+We are accepting applications now for students who wish to enroll in time for the start of the 2021-2022 school year.
 Start the conversation by filling out the form below to contacting the Admissions Office.